Gema manual page

 Output: SUM := SUM + ITEM;

-as literals.
-A backslash preceding a special character always means that
+treated as literals.
+A backslash preceding a special character always

-the character is to be taken literally, so it won't hurt to escape all
+means that the character is to be taken literally, so it won't hurt to

-special character literals if you aren't sure which ones have special
+escape all special character literals if you aren't sure which ones have

-meaning.
-(If there are more than nine arguments, the number needs to be
+(If there are more than nine arguments, the number needs to be enclosed in

 One problem to watch out for with "*" arguments is that since